 Ask them.
-Ask the people around you, "Do you see the Lord in my life?"
+Ask the people who know you well, "Do you see the Lord in my life?"
 If walking with God makes you stand out in life, will it be worth it?
 You better believe it!
 And here's why.
 Guarantee #2--If you walk with God...